 Addressees and scope of the Insider Directive

-The Insider Directive and the corresponding trading restrictions apply to all directors, officers and employees of any legal entity belonging to the Lindt & Sprüngli Group (the Insiders), including third parties if they are in possession of insider information and have knowledge of the Insider Directive and its content.
-The relevant Insiders may not trade in Securities of the Lindt & Sprüngli Group during certain periods as set out in the Insider Directive.
-According to section 4 of the Insider Directive, such Securities in within the meaning of the Insider Directive are all current or future securities issued by any legal entity belonging to the Lindt & Sprüngli Group, such as shares, participation certificates, (convertible) bonds, options, warrants or notes, as well as derivative financial instruments relating to securities issued by any legal entity belonging to the Lindt & Sprüngli Group, regardless of whether the derivative financial instruments were issued by the Lindt & Sprüngli Group or a third part (the Securities).
+The Insider Directive and the corresponding trading restrictions apply to all directors, officers and employees of any legal entity belonging to the Lindt & Sprüngli Group, including third parties if they are in possession of insider information and have knowledge of the Insider Directive and its content.
+The relevant persons may not trade in Securities of the Lindt & Sprüngli Group during certain periods as set out in the Insider Directive.
+According to section 4 of the Insider Directive, such Securities within the meaning of the Insider Directive are all current or future securities issued by any legal entity belonging to the Lindt & Sprüngli Group, such as shares, participation certificates, (convertible) bonds, options, warrants or notes, as well as derivative financial instruments relating to securities issued by any legal entity belonging to the Lindt & Sprüngli Group, regardless of whether the derivative financial instruments were issued by the Lindt & Sprüngli Group or a third party (the Securities).

 General closed periods